 Short positions risk Taking a short position (a position whose value moves in the opposite direction from the value of the security itself) through derivatives creates losses for the Sub-Fund when the underlying security's value rises.
 These losses are theoretically unlimited as there is no restriction on the price to which a security may rise, whereas the loss from a cash investment in the security cannot exceed the amount invested.

 Using short positions to achieve net short exposure to a particular market, sector or currency may increase the volatility of the Sub-Fund.

-The short selling of investments may be subject to changes in regulations, which could create losses or the inability to continue using short positions as intended or at all.
+The short selling of investments may be subject to changes in regulations, Securities